-As a member of the Judges Plan, you have disability protection.
-This is important protection since it will pay you disability benefits for your lifetime, or until you are no longer disabled.
-Your age at the time of your disability is not a factor.
+As a member of the Correctional Plan, you have disability protection.
+This is important protection since it will pay you disability benefits for your lifetime or until you are no longer disabled.
+The Correctional Plan offers two types of disability benefits: duty disability or regular disability.